-Now v = c is assumed.
-Let's prove that the deformation in C is the $b_C$ boost associated with the speed of light along the D line in the direction of the GW propagation.
+Now, assume v = c.
+Let's prove that the deformation in C is the b_C boost associated with the speed of light along the D line in the direction of the GW propagation.

-Starting from Appendix E, taking the limit when v tends to c, the result is obtained.
-As usual the interchange of limits theorem is used.
-The simple convergence is enough for it to work since the studied deformation is only local.
+Starting from Appendix C, taking the limit as v approaches c, the result is obtained.
+As usual, the interchange of limits theorem is used.
+The simple convergence is sufficient for it to work since the studied deformation is only local.

-Appendix G. Relation between the boost and the speed of a gravitational wave
+Appendix F. Relation between the boost and the speed of a gravitational wave

-Let's study the GW generated by a given P particle in motion with respect to an R old GRF.
-First of all, the space-time deformation generated by a GW is described by a linear map, because it's a local deformation.
-But it transforms, at first, an inertial frame into another inertial frame.
-Therefore the Minkowskian distance is invariant and the linear map is an isometry.
-Time inversions, space rotations, and space symetries are discarded since they are not realistic.
-It remains only boosts.
-Then the results is composed with time and space positive rescaling.
+Let's study the GW generated by a given particle P in motion with respect to an R old GRF.
+First of all, the space-time deformation generated by a GW is described by a linear map because it is a local deformation.
+However, it first transforms an inertial frame into another inertial frame.
+Therefore, the Minkowskian distance is invariant, and the linear map is an isometry.
+Time inversions, space rotations, and space symmetries are discarded since they are not realistic.
+Only boosts remain.
+This is the first linear map which is applied to R. Then, a second linear map must be applied, resulting in time and space positive rescaling.
+Indeed, no rescaling would mean no space-time deformation.